-Although limited study data exists on long-term effectiveness of ESIs, doctors generally agree that it is beneficial in the short term.
-ESI appears to be more effective when combined with a physical therapy regimen.
-Depending on what type of pain is being experienced, as much as 80% of sufferers may see relief, with the greatest success being for leg pain issues.
+Although limited data exists on long-term effectiveness of ESIs, health care professionals generally agree that it is beneficial short-term.
+ESI appears to be more effective when combined with other treatment regimens.
+Depending on the type of pain experienced, up to 80% of individuals may find pain relief, with the greatest success being for leg pain issues.

-Shortly after the treatment, patients may experience numbness of the bladder and bowels, which is the most common side effect.
-Less common side effects include bleeding, infection, and nerve damage from the needle or above listed side effects.
+Shortly following the treatment, individuals may experience numbness of the bladder and bowels, which is the most common side effect.
+Less common, but potential, side effects include, but are not limited to, the following: